CodeYourFuture/CYF-Workshops/devtools/readme.md

 {{<note type="exercise" title="Explore">}} -->

 In groups of no more than five.
+Take it in turns to swap the driver for each section of this workshop

 1. Set a [whole class timer for 10 minutes](https://www.google.com/search?q=timer+for+10+minutes).
 1. [Inspect the page](http://cyf-workshops.netlify.app/devtools/) with Devtools.